yschen25/Revolut_Interview_Task/README.md

 ### State management

 For this assignment,
-the most complicate part is about state management,
+the most complicated part is state management,
 I used the Redux to manipulate the state of rate, amount, currency, etc.

-### Exchange caculation
+### Exchange calculation

-The exchange caculations are based in account component.
+The exchange calculation is centralized in the reducer, and the account component does render and handle UI events.

 ### Intergration test

-The intergration test contains the whole flow from get rate from API, chane the target account input when entering the number on current account, change account to sell / buy, etc., To make sure the correct user flow.
+The intergration test contains the whole flow from getting rate from API, changing the target account input when entering the number on current account, changing account to sell / buy, etc., To make sure the user flow is correct

 <br/>